rerun-io/gradio-rerun-viewer/README.md

 </td>
 <td align="left"><code>None</code></td>
-<td align="left">An optional string that is assigned as the id of this component in the HTML DOM.
-Can be used for targeting CSS styles.</td>
+<td align="left">An optional string that is assigned as the id of this component in the HTML DOM.</td>
 </tr>

 <tr>